List of the longest-running Broadway shows

 The Phantom of the Opera ran at the Majestic Theatre on Broadway from 1988 to 2023.

 This is a list of Broadway shows with 1,000 or more performances, sorted by number of performances.
-Twelve shows currently running on Broadway have at least 1,000 performances: the 1996 revival of Chicago, The Lion King, Wicked, The Book of Mormon, Aladdin, Hamilton, Harry Potter and the Cursed Child, Hadestown, Moulin Rouge!, Six, MJ the Musical, and & Juliet.
+As of September 19, 2026, 13 shows currently running on Broadway have had at least 1,000 performances: the 1996 revival of Chicago, The Lion King, Wicked, The Book of Mormon, Aladdin, Hamilton, Harry Potter and the Cursed Child, Hadestown, Six, MJ the Musical, & Juliet, The Outsiders, and The Great Gatsby.

 List

 Unless otherwise noted, the run count listed is for the original Broadway production of the show.
 M denotes a musical, P denotes a straight play, R denotes revue, D denotes a dance show, and S denotes a special show or event.
-Bold titles indicate the show is currently running.
-Totals current through November 16, 2025.
+Bold titles indicate that the show is currently running.
+Totals current through September 27, 2026.